zahariivanov87/apriori/README.md

 }
 ```
 Where "value" field is unique identifier (it will be used for classification) for the Unit.
-Let's assume that user stores in database applications (collections) of Units.
+Let's assume that user stores in database applications (collections) of Units (where application is logical group of Units consolidated by transaction).
 In order to calculate Apriori needs the following mapping:
 ```java
 Item item = new Item(Unit.value);
 or